Auction World Round-Up

 Another story of the night came from Jenny Saville who took home the accolade of the most expensive painting sold by a living female artist after a £9.25m sale for her artwork "Propped".

 $159m House in Auction - It Has 6 Waterfalls!

 There's a mansion in Florida which is quite extraordinary.
 Think beyond luxury and then double it.
 We're talking bedroom furnishings in 22K gold and marble from South Africa.

 Who wouldn't want it?
 Well, it's going into an auction with a value of $159m.
 Before you put your wallets back in your pockets, you do get a lot for your money.

 Trivia - the stairway took three years to make and cost $2m!

 So, what does $159m buy you?
 A 26-foot cascade, 11 bedrooms, 22 bathrooms, 3D Max Cinema, 58,000 sq ft of space, space for 20+ cars and two yachts!

 It's the brainchild of Robert Pereira, he has invested over $100m renovating this home into a palace inspired by Versailles in France.

 The Grand Maison is located on the 'Millionaire's Mile', so you'll live next to some luxury neighbours.
-The house goes under the hammer on 15th November 2018.
-What a story.
+The house went under the hammer on 15th November 2018 and it SOLD.

 Which one is your favourite?
 Hit the share button and let us know!